How do I use the Primerus Spot-Spitter for container irrigation?

 We will be publishing an article in the near future with more details on how to do this.

-How long do I run my Spot-Spitter for?
+How long should I run my Spot-Spitter for?

 The right amount of water to apply with each irrigation cycle depends on your container size, media type, and irrigation frequency.
 In most cases, adding an amount of water equal to about 25% of the container size fully wets the soil profile (this number can vary depending on media type).
 If you allow the plant to consume 25% of its available water between irrigations, it will take an amount of water equal to ¼ of 25%, or 6.25% of the entire container size to refill the profile between irrigations.